|Our latest ArtVentures program||Artwork by Katie Aboudou and Binta Coulibaly|

 If you are interested in participating in Artists for Social Change, either as an artist, workshop participant, or program host, please email firstname.lastname@example.org.

 The Arts Fuel Change

-In this weeklong day camp, youth aged 11-14 investigated issues of Education and Immigration.
+In our 2021 weeklong day camp, youth aged 11-14 investigated issues of Education and Immigration.
 They discussed inequities in education and explored the intersectionality of education and the American Dream.
 Campers listened and discussed related youth radio stories, recorded interviews with their parents and their own commentaries.
 After a brief review of migration from the beginning of man, students investigated reasons for movement, borders and what they mean, and who is allowed and not allowed to move.
 Throughout the weeklong camp, art and its ability to shape opinion in various forms was discussed, created, and the youth wrote their own song about the American Dream and what it means to them today.
 Featuring Denise Jones and Munit Mesfin.